smhmd/portfolio-os/README.md

 ## Ideas

+- Grid homepage (similar to https://populate.tools/)
+- Add shorter links for various apps (like /drum for /drum-machine) and corrections (like /2084 for /2048)

 ### Games:

 - 2048 Puzzle: A version of 2048 where no new tiles spawn.
 The goal is to merge all tiles within a limited number of moves.
 Introduce tiles that can go out of bounds, adding a unique and counterintuitive twist to the gameplay.